The U.S. Air Force (song)

-"The U.S. Air Force" is the official song of the United States Air Force, adopted in the late 1940s, and is often referred to as "Wild Blue Yonder".
+"The U.S. Air Force" is the official song of the United States Air Force, with music and lyrics by Robert MacArthur Crawford; adopted in the late 1940s, and is often referred to as "Wild Blue Yonder".

 Title changes

 Originally, the song was titled "Army Air Corps."
-Robert MacArthur Crawford wrote the initial first verse and the basic melody line in May 1939.
-During World War II, the service was renamed "Army Air Forces" due to the change of the main U.S. Army's air arm naming in mid-1941, and the song title changed to agree.
+During World War II, the service was renamed "Army Air Forces" because of the change in the main U.S. Army's air arm naming in mid-1941, and the song title changed to agree.
 In 1947, when the Air Force became a separate service, the song was retitled, "The U.S. Air Force."